-- 1. Ask the telescope operator to move the telescope to the Dome Flat Screen.
-The dichroic should still be in place.
-You will need to ask the operator to open the instrument cover and mirror cover.
-At this point, no flat lamps are on. - 2.
-On the command line in the XCAM terminal window type the following: - (a) run -i NIHTS_flats.py - i.
-This script takes 1 exposure for each slit width starting with the Flat Lamps OFF.
-These exposure times are listed below in Table 1. - ii.
-Once these exposures are complete, the script will prompt you to ask the telescope operator to turn the Deveny Flat Lamps ON at an intensity of 6V. - iii.
-The script will then take 10 exposures for each slit width with the Flat Lamps ON.
-Example flat field spectra for each slit are shown in Figure 12.
+- 3. In the Calibrations Tab, click [DOME DARKS] to begin the Dome Darks Sequence. - (a) This script takes 1 exposure for each slit width while the Flat Lamps are OFF.
+These exposure times are listed below in Table 1. - 4.
+Once this sequence is complete, ask the telescope operator to turn on the Deveny Flat Lamps to an intensity of 6V. - 5.
+Then, click [DOME FLATS] to begin the Dome Flats Sequence. - (a) The script will then take 10 exposures for each slit width with the Flat Lamps ON.
+Example flat field spectra for each slit are shown in Figure 14.
 Exposure times for these flats were chosen to produce sufficient counts across the spectrum without saturating due to thermal background at long wavelengths.